alcrene/sinn-full/README.md

 ## Relationship to Sinn

-We built [Sinn](https://github.com/mackelab/sinn) to address a specific goal: to construct differentiable objective functions from dynamical models, and thus allow their optimization with the same technology as that used to train neural networks.
+[Sinn](https://github.com/mackelab/sinn) was built to address a specific goal: to construct differentiable objective functions from dynamical models, and thus allow their optimization with the same technology as that used to train neural networks.
 While it is possible to [use Sinn on its own](https://github.com/mackelab/sinn/tree/master/examples/Random-RNN), we found that it was difficult for users to translate this into workflows for their own problems.
 And with good reason – there is a lot more to a good machine learning workflow than just defining an objective function !

 *Sinn-full* is a complete workflow intended to get you (and ourselves !) started with a new *Sinn* project as quickly as possible.
 The intention is to use *Sinn-full* as a starting point, adding and changing elements as dictated by the requirements of the projects.
 And since *Sinn-full* includes examples that run out of the box, each change can be tested immediately, leading to faster and more confident development.